 - 1. Start the motor. - 2.
 Check for oil, coolant, fuel, air or exhaust leakage. - 3.
 Tighten or renew leaking connections.
 Check the overflow holes which show whether the O-rings between the cylinder liners and crankcase are leaking. - 4.
 Check whether the drain hole on the coolant pump is blocked.
-If there is a leak, renew the pump seal or the entire coolant pump.
+If there is leakage, renew the seal in the pump or the complete coolant pump assembly.

-Checking and adjusting the valve clearance
+Checking and adjusting the valve clearance and unit injectors